zablonbaraka85/Examples/README.md

 ## License

-Every benchmark has initially the MIT license.
-If the authors want to change the license, we can create a special one for their benchmarks.
+The repository is under the MIT license.
+However, we can upload your benchmarks under your license.

 ## Support or Contact